 After the Market Close of the DAM, and after the CAISO has validated the Bids pursuant to Section 30.7, the CAISO will perform the MPM process, which is a single market run that occurs prior to the IFM Market Clearing run.
 The Day-Ahead MPM process determines which Bids need to be mitigated to the applicable Default Energy Bids in the IFM pursuant to Section 31.2.3.
 For Maximum Net Dependable Capacity of Legacy RMR Units, Bids will be mitigated to the RMR Proxy Bids pursuant to Section 31.2.3.
 The Day-Ahead MPM process optimizes resources to meet Demand reflected in Demand Bids, including Export Bids and Virtual Demand Bids, and to procure one hundred (100) percent of Ancillary Services requirements based on Supply Bids submitted to the DAM.
-Virtual Bids and Bids from Demand Response Resources, Hybrid Resources, and Participating Load are considered in the MPM process, but are not subject to Bid mitigation.
-Energy storage resources whose PMax is less than five (5) MW are considered in the MPM process, but not subject to Bid mitigation.
+Virtual Bids and Bids from Demand Response Resources, Participating Load, and Non-Generator Resources are considered in the MPM process, but are not subject to Bid mitigation.
 Bids from Participating Load resources that are not subject to Bid mitigation will also be considered in the MPM process.
 Bids from resources comprised of multiple technologies that include Non-Generator Resources will remain to be subject to all applicable market power mitigation under the CAISO Tariff, including Local Market Power Mitigation.
 The mitigated or unmitigated Bids and RMR Proxy Bids identified in the MPM process for all resources that cleared in the MPM are then passed to the IFM.
 The CAISO performs the MPM process for the DAM for the twenty-four (24) hours of the targeted Trading Day.